CrypticQuintessence/CrypticQuintessence/Installation Instructions.md

 * Not sure if you will have the save game or not but if you do, I'd reccommend using it.
 * on the save file I've preconfigured all the MCM windows beforehand so all you have to do is load up the save, use the command "showracemenu" in the in-game console and configure your character.
 I left a male and a female preset in there.

+After you've gotten everything set up and it's all playable.
+You've made a save game, can come back to it and play when ever you want...

+Then you can OPTIONALLY delete the "downloads" Folder located in the MO2 folder.
+Inside the downloads folder are the RAW mods used to put the game togeather along with the .META data needed to figure out where all the files came from.
+If you re-install any of the mods you will likely have problems because I've modded each of the mods personally to make ALL of the mods work togeather.
+That means many many various edits to individual files, and if you go and try to re-install any of the mods you will likely be re-installing the problems that i've already fixed and implemented to you via the Wabbajack file.

+The .wabbajack File includes all of the edits and patches that i've made to the game so all you have to do it play.

+That being said, if you don't know much about modding you're safe to delete the .rar files in the downloads folder of MO2.
+This will save you nearly double the space.
+You can keep the .Meta files inside your downloads folder incase you need the source of a mod, and you wish to modify the modlist yourself.

 Good luck on your new adventure, and godspeed.

 r/SpaceEngineerGuy420